psychemedia/ipython_magic_folium/README.md

 The magic can be used to add additional features to a pre-existing map.

-For example, we can pass a `folium` map object in to the magic using the `-b` / `--basemap` paramter:
+For example, we can pass a `folium` map object in to the magic using the `-b` / `--basemap` parameter:

 ```
 x = %folium_map -m 52.0250,-0.7084,"My marker"